JegernOUTT/mmdetection/docs/DSSL_EXPERIMENTS_PIPELINE.md

 ## Data preparation (**data_loader.py** creation)
 - Think about your training / val / test sets, classes, datasets, and other "data" stuff
-- Use detector_utils/data_loader to load data locally (you do not have to copy all you pic data on server but it the preferred way)
+- Use detector_utils/data_loader to load data locally (you do not have to copy all you pic data on server but it is the preferred way)
 - Make runnable script with data loading configs.
-See and use **mmdetection/tools/dssl_data_loader.py** for reference
+See and use **mmdetection/tools/dssl_data_loader.py**

 ## Experiments
 - Create your own branch with "speaking" name